Honda HR-V: Global version (RV/RS1; 2021)

-A battery electric version of the third-generation HR-V was revealed in China in October 2021 as the Honda e:NS1 and e:NP1, which will be manufactured by Dongfeng Honda and Guangqi Honda respectively.
-Both are based on the e:N Architecture F platform for smaller, front-wheel-drive battery electric vehicles.
+A battery electric version of the third-generation HR-V was revealed in China in October 2021 as the Honda e:NS1 and e:NP1, which is manufactured by Dongfeng Honda and Guangqi Honda respectively.
+Both are based on the e:N Architecture F platform used for smaller, front-wheel drive battery electric vehicles.
+Outside China, the battery electric model is marketed as the e:Ny1 in Europe and e:N1 in Asian and New Zealand markets.